3 Weeks in Chile: The Ultimate Travel Itinerary

 Day 2: Valparaíso and Isla Negra

-The city of Valparaíso!
+The city of Valparaíso

 Good morning, Chile!
 Get up early and drive to Valparaíso.
 In case you came from Europe, that won’t be a problem.
 Thanks to jet lag, you’ll be up early either way.

-This artistic city is tied to Santiago with a motorway, so we were there within an hour and a half.
-There are no monuments or museums, but the city itself is a must-see place!
 It’s one of the oldest towns on both American continents and nowadays it’s home to street art from all over the world.
 It reminds me of San Francisco with all the hills and cable cars, only with a stronger Latino feel, more colorful and bohemian.
 A tour of Valparaiso highlights takes approximately 4 hours.
 It depends on how much time you take to admire the murals and coastal views.

 The street art in Valparaiso